Harry Powers: Murders

-Using the alias "Cornelius Orvin Pierson," Powers began writing letters to Asta Eicher, a widowed mother of three residing in Park Ridge, Illinois.
+Using the alias "Cornelius Orvin Pierson", Powers began writing letters to Asta Eicher, a widowed mother of three residing in Park Ridge, Illinois.
 Powers went to visit Eicher and her children—Greta, Harry, and Annabel—on June 23, 1931, and soon left with Eicher for several days.
 Elizabeth Abernathy cared for the children until she received a letter saying that "Pierson" was going to come pick up the children to join him and their mother.
 When he arrived, he sent a child to the bank to withdraw money from Eicher's account.
 The child returned empty-handed because the signature on the check was forged.
 Powers and the children then hastily departed.
 He told neighbors concerned about their disappearance that they were on a trip to Europe.

 Some time later, Powers courted Dorothy Pressler Lemke from Northborough, Massachusetts, who was also looking for love through lonely hearts advertisements.
 He brought her to Iowa to marry her and persuaded her to withdraw $4,000 from her bank account.
 Lemke did not notice that instead of sending her trunks to Iowa, where Powers claimed to be living, he sent them to the address of "Cornelius O. Pierson" of Fairmont, West Virginia.
 Asta Eicher, her children, and Dorothy Lemke had disappeared with no explanation.

 In August 1931, police began investigating the disappearances of Asta Eicher and her children, beginning with "Pierson", who was discovered emptying Eicher's house.
 They found love letters, which led them to Quiet Dell, where "Pierson" lived under the name Harry Powers with his wife.
 Powers was arrested and his house in Quiet Dell was searched.
 Police found the crime scene in four rooms located under Pierson's garage.
 Bloody clothing, hair, a burned bankbook and a small bloody footprint of a child were discovered.
-Citizens of the town began to arrive at the scene to watch the investigation unravel.
+Citizens of the town began to arrive at the scene to watch the investigation unfold.
 A 15-year-old bystander informed the sheriff that he had recently helped Powers dig a ditch on his property.
 The freshly filled-in ditch was then dug up, and the bodies of Asta Eicher, her children, and Dorothy Lemke were uncovered.

-Evidence and autopsy results showed that the two girls and their mother were strangled to death while the young boy's head was beaten in with a hammer.
+Evidence and autopsy results showed that the two girls and their mother had been strangled while the young boy's head was beaten in with a hammer.
 Lemke was the last victim uncovered; she had also been strangled, with a belt still wrapped around her neck.
 Love letters were found in the trunk of Powers' automobile.
 He had written back to many women with the intention of stealing their money and killing them, just as with his most recent victims.